 - Be a student

-If you are unable to provide a letter from your current direct supervisor, use your judgment in finding a source for your recommendation — a previous supervisor, an indirect manager, a client, a member of your board of directors, or any other individual who evaluates your work.
+If you are unable to provide a letter from your current direct supervisor, use your judgment in finding a source for your recommendation — a previous supervisor, an indirect manager, a client, a member of your board of directors, or any other individual who supervises your work.

 If you don’t have full-time work experience, you may use a direct supervisor from a summer, part-time, or internship position.
 Alternatively, you may ask someone who managed you in an extracurricular, research, volunteer, or community activity.